tazrian-amin/OptiMeal/README.md

 ## 🍽️ Food Categories & Menu System

-**No More Choice Overwhelm!** Our system supports a comprehensive range of food categories, but presents them in a student-friendly way:
+**No More Choice Overwhelm!** Our system supports a comprehensive range of food categories, but presents them in a budget-friendly way:

 | Category | Examples |
 |----------|----------|